nheske/mathematics-of-poker/README.md

 **And more chapters to follow...**

-## Where This Project Is Going
+## Future Direction

 Right now, I’m working through **Chapters 10–21 of _The Mathematics of Poker_** and implementing the core optimal-play models in Python.
-Once that foundation is in place, I’ll start expanding into additional formats and side games, including:
+Once that foundation is in place, I’ll start expanding including:

-- **Nit games**
+- **Nit game**
-- **7–2 games**
+- **7–2 game**
-- **Kitty games**
+- **Kitty game**
 - Other **poker “carnival” variants** and custom incentive structures

-The bigger goal is to grow this into a **community-driven toolbox for experimenting with poker strategy**.
+- Pot Limit Omaha specific simulations such as calling 4-bets vs. presumed aces

 If you’re into:
 - Poker math and game theory
 - Python implementations of toy games and solvers
 - CFR / Monte Carlo CFR and related algorithms
+- Pot Limit Omaha (PLO) specifics

 …I’d love to find collaborators.